iand/salience/README.md

 To the extent possible under law, Ian Davis has waived all copyright and related or neighboring rights to this file.
 This work is published from the United Kingdom.

+TIP
+===
+If you like this code and want to show your appreciation, I accept bitcoin tips at 1NMjYDmQq9X2m8oSSieGh6J6tmJY11K47X